Artem1yMarenkov/Daily-backend/README.md

 ```
 After that script start checking of input data.
 You can meet errors of this type in json:

-1.'login lenght is incorrect' error: It means that login lenght is less than 4 or longer than 11.
+1. `login lenght is incorrect`: login is less than 4 or longer than 11 symbols.

-2.'password lenght is incorrect' error: It means that password lenght is less than 8 or longer than 50.
+2. `password lenght is incorrect`: password is less than 8 or longer than 50 symbols.

 Then script sends data to db and return report about it in json